ranchodeluxe/sheepdawg/README.md

 0. create a virtualenv
 0. pip install -r requirements

-## Step 1: Create a user to run these examples
+## Create an IAM User to Run the Examples
 0. open up this yaml file and add a username, region and required
 0. run ansible playbook create_iam_user
 0. note the *.sh file created for you?